 Distilled at no more than 160 proof in 50-100 Gallon stills

 Stored at no more than 125 proof in charred oak barrels.

 Aged for a minimum of two years.

 Because of this, all bourbon is not whiskey, and not all rye can be called rye whiskey.

-A 100% Straight rye is a delicate much harder process in the mashing stage.
-Thus, making the straight rye spirit in a small batch is the preferred technique when not adding additives or corn to the recipe.
+A 100% Straight rye is a delicate, much more complex process in the mashing stage.
+Thus, making the straight rye in a small batch is preferred when not adding additives or corn to the recipe.

 But what’s the Proof?